-In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other operating budgeted funds.
-For purposes of this Information Statement, these funds will be referred to as budgeted operating funds, and revenues deposited in such funds will be referred to as budgeted operating revenues.
-In fiscal 2014, on a statutory basis, approximately 58.6% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
-In addition, the federal government provided approximately 22.5% of such revenues, with the remaining 18.9% provided from departmental revenues and transfers from non-budgeted funds.
+In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other budgeted operating funds.
+Revenues deposited in such funds will be referred to as budgeted operating revenues in this Information Statement.
+In fiscal 2015, on a statutory basis, approximately 59.5% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
+In addition, the federal government provided approximately 24.3% of such revenues, with the remaining 16.2% provided from departmental revenues and transfers from non-budgeted funds.
 The measurement of revenues for the budgeted operating funds on a statutory basis differs from governmental revenues on a GAAP basis.
 See "Selected Financial Data - GAAP Basis; Revenues - GAAP Basis."
 The Commonwealth's executive and legislative branches establish the Commonwealth's budget using the statutory basis of accounting.